Sony’s PlayStation 5 arrives November 12, priced at $500 – TechCrunch

 If in-person events were still a thing in 2020, there’s a pretty good chance we’d know a lot more about the PlayStation 5 by now.
 With tech companies setting their own event schedules, however, Sony and Microsoft have offered themselves a more leisurely schedule with which to portion out news.
 Microsoft struck first, with aggressive pricing, two different launch models and a financing plan.

 Now it’s Sony’s time to shine.
-Today’s big event answered some of the lingering questions about the next generation console.
+Today’s big event answered some of the lingering questions about the next-generation console.
 The company waited until the bitter end for the most important details.
 The PS5 will arrive in select markets on November 12 for $500, while the Digital Edition (sans-optical drive) runs $400.

 On that date, the console will be available in North America, Japan, Australia, New Zealand and South Korea.
-The rest of the world will get their hands on the console a week later on November 19.
+The rest of the world will get their hands on the console a week later, on November 19.
 The pricing keeps the PS5 plenty competitive with the new Xboxes.
 The Series X hits the same price point, while the lower-end Series S runs $299.
 Microsoft’s console launches a full two days earlier than Sony’s, so that should be fun.

 Sony’s pricing was the source of a good deal of speculation and hand-wringing in recent months.
 But while Microsoft got the first salvo, the PS5 is going to be right there along with it — a fact that should be the source of a good deal of concern for Redmond’s gaming team.
 Pricing is going to be a big factor in decision making.
-While game spending has ballooned during the COVID-19 shutdown, many folks are cautious about pulling the trigger on big ticket items amid such an uncertain economic slow down.
+While game spending has ballooned during the COVID-19 shutdown, many folks are cautious about pulling the trigger on big-ticket items amid such an uncertain economic slow down.

 As ever, the event leaned very heavily toward trailers and gameplay demos, showcasing the titles the PS5 will have on offer.
-Thing kicked off with some major franchise blockbusters including Final Fantasy XVI and the best look yet at Spider-Man: Miles Morales, which featured an extremely compelling bridge battle.
+Things kicked off with some major franchise blockbusters, including Final Fantasy XVI and the best look yet at Spider-Man: Miles Morales, which featured an extremely compelling bridge battle.

 The Spider-Man expansion is due this holiday, to coincide with the console’s launch.
 Ditto for Call of Duty: Black Ops Cold War, which got a brand new trailer, including some RC car action.

 The long-rumored Harry Potter RPG finally got a name and official trailer.
-Hogwarts Legacy looks like an an epic time in the Wizarding World.
+Hogwarts Legacy looks like an epic time in the Wizarding World.
 That’s due out at some point in 2021.

 What’s this?
 A non-franchise game?
 Yes, it’s Bethesda’s Deathloop.
 The time-looping adventure game is due out in mid-2021.
-The sufficiently creepy trailer for zombie favorite Resident Evil: Village answered more questions than it answered.
+The sufficiently creepy trailer for zombie favorite Resident Evil: Village asked more questions than it answered.
 The title is also slated for next year.

 Other titles include Devil May Cry 5 Special Edition (due at launch), Oddworld: Soulstorm and the Demon Souls remaster.
-Also a little time for Fornite, which is set to be available for the console at launch.
+Also a little time for Fortnite, which is set to be available for the console at launch.